raftAtGit/Chainvayler/README.md

 ### [Clean shutdown](#clean-shutdown)

 When _replication_ is enabled, clean shutdown is very important.
-In particular, if a node reserves a transaction ID in the network and dies before sending the transaction to the network, the whole network will hang, they will wait indefinitely to receive that missing transaction.
+In particular, if a node reserves a transaction ID in the network and dies before sending the transaction to the network, the whole network will hang for some period (20 seconds) for writes, they will wait to receive that missing transaction.
+After that period they will assume the sending peer died and send the network a `NoOp` transaction with that ID so the rest of the network can continue operating.

-The _Bank_ sample registers a shutdown hook to the JVM and shutdowns _Chainvayler_ when JVM shutdown is initiated.
-This works fine for demonstration purposes unless JVM is killed with `-9 (-SIGKILL)` switch or a power outage happens.
+On a healthy system (enough memory for all peers and good network connection) this will most possibly cover **> 99%** cases.
+However blocking the network for 20 seconds is not nice and there is also one problematic case where assumed dead peer comes back and sends the network its missing transaction(s).
+Peers detect this case and closes local _Chainvayler_ instance for further writes for the sake of preserving consistency.

-But obviously this is not a bullet proof solution.
-A possible general solution is, if an awaited transaction is not received after some time, assume sending peer died and send the network a `NoOp` transaction with that ID, so the rest of the network can continue operating.
+The root cause of this problem is, retrieving the transaction ID and sending the actual transaction to the network is not an atomic operation, it consists of two consecutive steps.
+Possibly, the actual bullet proof solution, which will also prevent any network hangs, will be combining two operations into a single atomic one.
+Unfortunately, unless I'm not missing something, _Hazelcast_ does not provide any mechanism to achieve this.

 ## [FAQ and more](#faq-and-more)